marcospolanco/ai-native-organizations/senior-software-orchestration-engineer.md

-# AI Native Organizations

-**Senior Software Orchestration Engineer**
+# Senior Software Orchestration Engineer

-A practical, community-maintained framework for defining the next generation of senior engineering roles in the age of AI-assisted development.

 > **Purpose:**
 > Senior Engineers no longer write all the code themselves — they design the workflows, guardrails, and knowledge systems that ensure human-AI collaboration produces reliable, ethical, and high-impact software.